-This is a breakdown of how to read in an effective manner.
-You can find out what the author is really saying by looking for implied statements in the text, or “reading between the lines”.
+This chapter explains how to read in an effective manner.
+You can find out what the author is really saying by looking for implied statements in the text or “reading between the lines.”

 View reading comprehension passages as if they were a reality TV show where you have been dropped in a rain forest with no clues where you are or how to proceed.
 On the LSAT, a reading passage will be dropped in front of you and you will have no background on it whatsoever:

 - You don’t know who the author is.

 - You don’t know what the title is.

 - You don’t have enough time to fully read it.

 - You can’t see the paragraphs before or after the essay.

 - You don’t know when or where it was published.

 - The content is dense, boring, esoteric, and jargon-filled.